serverless-operations/serverless-apigateway-service-proxy/README.md

 ![serverless](http://public.serverless.com/badges/v3.svg)

 # Serverless ApiGateway Service Proxy(BETA)
-The Serverless Framewrok plugin to support AWS service proxy integration of API Gateway.
-You can connect directly API Gateway with AWS services without Lambda.
-Currently, support only kinesis stream but will expend the other services.
+This Serverless Framewrok plugin supports the AWS service proxy integration feature of API Gateway.
+You can directly connect API Gateway to AWS services without Lambda.
+Currently, the plugin only supports Kinesis streams but will expand to other services.

 ## Install
 Run `npm install` in your Serverless project.